-It is also common for the Group to execute a Credit Support Annex with counterparties in conjunction with the ISDA Master Agreement to mitigate the market risk inherent in derivative transactions.
+The Group has implemented the regulatory initial margin and variation margin requirements with counterparties in conjunction with the ISDA Master Agreement to mitigate the counterparty credit risk inherent in derivative transactions.

 Central clearing

 The Group makes use of central clearing, whenever possible, to mitigate counterparty credit risk.
 The Group has developed its own credit assessment framework to evaluate the parties involved in the central clearing.